Sign Up

 • The caregiver's refusal to allow visitors to see the dependent adult alone

-• Those physically abused were more likely to have bruising than those who accidental fall
+• Physical abuse is more likely to cause bruising than an accidental fall.

-• Physical abuse victims had more injuries on the face, mouth, and neck than accidental falls
+• Physical abuse victims have more injuries on the face, mouth, and neck compared to those who experience accidental falls.

 Sexual Abuse

 Sexual abuse is any sexual act performed with a dependent adult who does not agree to the sex or who is not able to agree to sexual acts.
-This abuse can include unwanted touching, rape, sodomy, coerced nudity, or sexually explicit photography (Carney, 2020).
-Although the dependent adult population is sexually active, everyone involved should agree upon these acts.
-Signs of sexual abuse that need investigation include (Phelan, 2020):
+This abuse can include unwanted touching, rape, sodomy, coerced nudity, or sexually explicit photography (Jandu et al., 2024).
+Although the dependent adult population can be capable of sexual activity, everyone involved must agree upon the sexual acts.
+According to the United States Department of Justice (2023), signs of sexual abuse may include:

 • Bruises in various stages around the breasts or genital area